Animals in Attic

 - Scratching(nest making under insulation on sheet rock ceiling)

-House mouse: same sounds as white footed mice, except tend to stay in a 30 foot area or less.
+Same sounds as white footed mice, except tend to stay in a 30 foot area or less.
 Do not have large caches of food like flying squirrel and white footed mice.